bhagyeshvarvdekar/performativ-test/README.md

 This is a simple book management system built with Laravel.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on books.

 # Installation
-Clone the repository: git clone https://github.com/bhagyeshvarvdekar/performativ-test.git
+Clone the repository: `git clone https://github.com/bhagyeshvarvdekar/performativ-test.git`

-Navigate to the project directory: cd performativ-test
+Navigate to the project directory: `cd performativ-test`

 Install the dependencies: composer install

 Create a copy of the .env.example file and rename it to .env

-Generate the application key: php artisan key:generate
+Generate the application key: `php artisan key:generate`

 Set up your database credentials in the .env file

-Run the database migrations: php artisan migrate
+Run the database migrations: `php artisan migrate`

 Start the MySQL server.
 Use the following command:

-For Mac: mysql.server start
+For Mac: `mysql.server start`
-For Linux: sudo service mysql start
+For Linux: `sudo service mysql start`
-Seed the database with sample data: php artisan db:seed
+Seed the database with sample data: `php artisan db:seed`

-Start the PHP development server: php artisan serve
+Start the PHP development server: `php artisan serve`

 The server will run at http://127.0.0.1:8000.

+Please note that this development server is intended for local development and may not include optimizations for production environments.

 # Usage
 Access the application in your browser at http://localhost:8000